Your First Clinic Visit

 Although our interaction may be brief during the first visit, I see our patients at each visit and continue to evaluate growth and weight gain and to provide dietary guidance.
 My goal is to promote overall good nutrition, which optimizes lung health.

-Social Work- Lindsey Martins, MSW
+Social Work- Teresa Priestley, MSW

 When a new diagnosis is made, it is common for families to feel shocked, overwhelmed, scared, confused, and lost.
 Social workers in a medical setting help families adjust to illness by making sense of new and oftentimes confusing medical information, providing support, and assisting with resources in an effort to remove barriers to care.